razoumov/publish/eccc.md

 print(jupyter)        # prints the full sentence
 ~~~

-**Important**: As with any complex object in Python, assigning an instance to a new variable will simple create a
+**Important**: As with any complex object in Python, assigning an instance to a new variable will simply create a
 pointer, i.e. if you modify one in place, you'll see the change through the other one too:

 ~~~